-The Company distributes all of its products in China through one distributor, with sales to such distributor representing 18.3% of our consolidated revenues for the three months ended March 31, 2019 and 29.2% of our consolidated revenues for the year December 31, 2018.
+The Company distributes all of its products in China through one distributor, with sales to such distributor representing 29.2% of total 2018 revenue.
 The China Distributor places orders with us on a prepaid basis at a price set by us, which we may change with 30 days' notice.
 The China Distributor then generates orders, sells and distributes our products to its end customers in China.